kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 their double wishbone front suspension design.
 These cars offered exceptional handling at an affordable price, making them popular choices for enthusiasts even today.
-But to fully unlock the potential of a double wishbone suspension, it's important to understand its kinematic performance.
+But to fully unlock the potential of a double wishbone suspension, it is important to understand its kinematic performance.

 Kinematics is the study of motion without considering the forces involved, and a suspension system's ability to control wheel motion is a key factor in its